PhEEP/pheep-me-blog/VSCode/README.md

-# VSCode, it's what I use
+# VSCode, editor of choice 🔫

 You're likely to have a preference already on how your code editor works and looks for you.
 Either click the link or search the extension (`ctl + shift + x`) and type what is after the link, e.g. `sdras.night-owl`